Aloha from the Hawaii Life Vacations team,

 An immediate 50% refund with the option to re-book at a later date with a 5% re-booking discount.

 * If you are a guest who has paid in full and you choose option #1, all funds will be held in our client trust account.

 For guests who have not yet paid in full, and with balances due more than 60 days out, we are offering these options:

-We have reduced our final payment date to 30 days from arrival instead of 60 days, and we are suggesting our guests protect their investment by purchasing a Standard Insurance Policy.
+For guests arriving after June 30th, we have reduced our final payment date to 14 days, and we are suggesting our guests protect their investment by purchasing a Standard Insurance Policy.